 However, a major challenge for those struggling with substance abuse is a lack of meaning in life, which ultimately leads to a variety of health issues and recovery concerns.

-At the Phoenix Recovery and Counseling Centers we offer individualized treatment programs for addiction recovery to help you or your loved one learn how to quit alcoholism.
+At the Phoenix Recovery Center we offer individualized treatment programs for addiction recovery to help you or your loved one learn how to quit alcoholism.
 In addition, we know and understand the science of chemical dependency with its associated neurological changes and its impact upon the pleasure system, emotions, learning, memory, motivation, and most importantly, the ability to exercise choice.
 We know and understand the biological and psychological science that support treatments in trauma, emotional disorders, and other mental health concerns.

 In short, we work towards a greater sense of meaning that has been positively associated with the capacity to overcome difficulties in life and an ability to increase mental and physical welfare.

 Below is information relating to understanding alcoholism and our treatment programs.

 Alcoholism occurs when a person becomes dependent on alcohol, addicted to alcohol or experiences negative effects from regular and excessive drinking.
 Alcoholism includes four characteristics: tolerance, physical dependence, loss of control, and craving.

 Furthermore, consuming too much alcohol can damage the liver and brain.
 Heavy drinking can also increase your risk of certain cancers, and death from homicide, suicide, car crashes and injuries.
 Those that suffer from alcoholism may also experience alcohol poisoning as a consequence of drinking excessive amounts of alcohol in a short period of time.